digital-clinical-safety-alliance/dcb0129-mkdocs-template/{{cookiecutter.__project_slug}}-clinical-safety-management-file/clinical-safety-management-plan.md

 The {{ cookiecutter.clinical_safety_team_name }} will establish and develop a Clinical Safety Case (CSC) for each safety-related Healthcare IT system:

-- RCPCH dGC Application Programming Interface
+- item
-- RCPCH Demo React Client (not for direct clinical use)
+- item
-- RCPCH React Component
+- item

 ### Clinical Safety Case Report